-For example, if the rejection of power-line frequencies is desired, then the data-output rate can simply be set to the power-line frequency.
-For 50Hz rejection, the system CLK frequency must be 19.200kHz, and this will set the data-output rate to 50Hz (see Table I and Figure 4).
-For 60Hz rejection, the system CLK frequency must be 20.040kHz, and this will set the data-output rate to 60Hz (see Table I and Figure 5).
-If both 50Hz and 60Hz rejection is required, then the system CLK must be 3.840kHz; this will set the data-output rate to 10Hz and reject both 50Hz and 60Hz (see Table I and Figure 6).
+frequency should be 19.200kHz, this will set the data-output rate to 50Hz (see Table II and Figure 5).
+For 60Hz rejection, the system CLK frequency should be 23.040kHz; this will set the data-output rate to 60Hz (see Table II and Figure 6).
+If both 50Hz and 60Hz rejection are required, then the system CLK should be 3.840kHz; this will set the data-output rate to 10Hz and reject both 50Hz and 60Hz (See Table II and Figure 7).

-There is an additional benefit in using a lower data-output rate: it provides better rejection of signals in the frequency band of interest.
-For example, with a 50Hz data-output rate, a significant signal at 75Hz can alias back into the passband at 25Hz; this is due to the fact that rejection at 75Hz must only be 66dB in the stopband-frequencies higher than the first-notch frequency (see Figure 4).
-However, setting the data-output rate to 10Hz will provide 135dB rejection at 75Hz (see Figure 6).
-A similar benefit is gained at frequencies near the data-output rate (see Figures 7, 8, 9, and 10).
-For example, with a 50Hz data-output rate, rejection at 55Hz may only be 105dB (see Figure 7); however, with a 10Hz dataoutput rate, rejection at 55Hz will be 122dB (see Figure 8).
+There is an additional benefit in using a lower data-output rate.
+It provides better rejection of signals in the frequency band of interest.
+For example, with a 50Hz data-output rate, a significant signal at 75Hz may alias back into the passband at 25Hz.
+This is due to the fact that rejection at 75Hz may only be 66dB in the stopband-frequencies higher than the firstnotch frequency (see Figure 5).
+However, setting the dataoutput rate to 10Hz will provide 135dB rejection at 75Hz (see Figure 7).
+A similar benefit is gained at frequencies near the data-output rate (see Figures 8, 9, 10, and 11).
+For example, with a 50Hz data-output rate, rejection at 55Hz may only be 105dB (see Figure 8).
+However, with a 10Hz data-output rate, rejection at 55Hz will be 122dB (see Figure 9).
 If a slower data-output rate does not meet the system requirements, then the analog front end can be designed to provide the needed attenuation to prevent aliasing.
-Additionally, the data-output rate can be increased and additional digital filtering can be done in the processor or controller.
+Additionally, the data-output rate may be increased and additional digital filtering may be done in the processor or controller.